Whether you are starting university for the first time, or coming back for another degree, it can be both an exciting but nerve-wracking experience!

 1. Get connected

-Welcome week is the best time to meet new people and have fun.
+Welcome week is a great time to meet new people.
 But if you don’t make friends immediately, don’t worry as you will have plenty of opportunities throughout the course.
-ARU Students’ Union organises events, activities, theatre trips and projects throughout the year and this will give you an opportunity to meet new people and enjoy yourself – got ideas for what we can help you run?
+ARU Students’ Union organises supports students in running all sorts of events and activities throughout the year (and we can't wait to replicate these online!) which will give you an opportunity to meet new people and enjoy yourself – got ideas for what we can help you run?
 Let us know.

 2. Study hard

-During the first few weeks, it might be overwhelming to go through all of the course materials and handbooks.
+During the first few weeks, it might be overwhelming to go through all of the course materials on top of your day-to-day responsibilities.
 But don’t worry, as things will settle down and you will be able to get yourself organised and understand things better.
 It might be a good idea to buddy up with your course mates so that you can support each other.
 For those who struggle with English as a language and Academic Writing, there are Academic Mentors at University who will be very happy to help and support you.
 So don’t panic and reach out for help whenever you need.

 3. Keep an eye on the time